 From the freshman year on, the program's theme of practice-centered inquiry is developed.
-The combination of the integrated general education core and an in-depth academic major extends the knowledge of a discipline to an understanding of how one learns that discipline.
+The combination of the integrated general education core and an indepth academic major extends the knowledge of a discipline to an understanding of how one learns that discipline.
 The professional sequence then provides directions for developing instructional strategies and skills to teach the discipline in light of how children learn.
-The program provides a well articulated, hierarchical arrangement of field and clinical activities beginning with a set of activities designed to screen students for desired teacher qualities in their freshman year and culminating in student teaching experiences which assess their professional competence and potential.
+The program provides a well articulated, hierarchical arrangement of field and clinical activities, beginning with a set of activities designed to screen students for desired teacher qualities and culminating in student teaching experiences which assess their professional competence and potential.